-3.1 Provision of Bus and Rail Services Under Public Service Contracts
+3.1 Provision of Bus and Rail Services under Public Service Contracts

-We are responsible for managing Public Service Obligation (PSO) contracts with a number of Transport Operators that set out standards that they are obliged to meet.
+We are responsible for managing Public Service Obligation (PSO) contracts with a number of Transport Operators that set out standards they are obliged to meet.
 Operators include:

 - Dublin Bus;